Angry Guests and the Insta-Complaint: How Social Media Has Changed Hospitality

-">hotel entrance sign
+hotel entrance sign

-Have you ever stayed in a hotel where the service didn't meet your expectations?
-What did you do?
-If you're like many guests today, you probably pulled out your smart phone and immediately turned to Twitter, Facebook, Yelp or TripAdvisor to voice your complaints.
 For those of us who work in the hospitality industry, this is a marked change in guest relations.
-The tried-and-true standard of client services — when a client picks up the phone or even visits the front desk to seek resolution — is vanishing even faster than 24-hour hotel room service.
+The tried-and-true standard of client services — when a client picks up the phone or even visits the front desk to seek resolution — is vanishing faster than 24-hour hotel room service.

 2550545035_77b0742ff5_o

-It's no surprise that the instant gratification of online interactions have replaced the art of conversation and eye contact.
-But when in-person help is required, one has to wonder about the benefit of public complaints.
-Is it a helpful warning to future guests — the equivalent of flashing headlights to warn your fellow drivers of a hidden speed trap?
-Or is this just an exercise in heavy venting, a public flogging of the unfortunate hotel that provided less-than-perfect service?
 A few months ago, I stayed in a luxury hotel in a major city.
 After I settled into the room, I sat on the edge of the bed — only to discover that the mattress and box springs had a pronounced tilt to one side.
 It was as though Godzilla had just slept there.
-I didn’t consider sending a note to Yelp or posting a comment on Twitter — to me, that approach as ineffective as dropping leaflets out of a plane.
-I actually picked up the phone, called the desk and in a matter of minutes was once again settling into a new room — bed fully intact.
+I didn’t consider logging in to Yelp or posting a Google Review.
+Instead, I picked up the phone, called the desk and in a matter of minutes was settling into a new room — bed fully intact.

 2746315470_68b921eca7_z